cloudshiftinc/gradle-release-plugin/gradle/docs/README.md

     // template for new version commit message newVersionCommitMessage = "[Release] - new version commit: {{nextPreReleaseVersion}}"

+    // which version segment is incremented for the next pre-release version releaseBump = "patch"

     preReleaseHooks {
         // copy Mustache templates from a master location, processing version references and other properties
-        // The properties `version` and `versionObj` are exposed by default
+        //
+        // See the 'Templates' section below for details on which properties are exposed for use in templates
+        //
         // other expansion properties can be added via `property` or `properties`
         // note that properties can be providers for lazy evaluation
         //